A Type of Unifying Relation in (A)dS Spacetime: Introduction

 Based on our conclusion, we want to discover some potential cosmology applications.
 It is widely held that at the beginning of our universe, it underwent an exponential expansion called cosmic inflation, and its background spacetime can be viewed as the dS space.
 During the period of inflation, the quantum fluctuations for all possible fields provide a source to generate the non-gaussianity and seed the Large Scale Structure (LSS) at present.
 In other words, the fluctuations of particles imprint some signals in the sky today, which allows us to research the history of the primordial universe.
 Such fascinating information can be abstracted from the cosmological correlation functions\cite{Maldacena:2002vr,Arkani-Hamed:2015bza}.
-The 4-pt correlation functions are the most valuable ones in cosmic experiments, and it is complicated to calculate \cite{Arkani-Hamed:2018kmz,Sleight:2019hfp,Baumann:2019oyu,Baumann:2020ksv,Baumann:2020dch,Baumann:2022jpr}.
-In this paper, we present a new aspect to understand the relations among different 4-pt tree-level cosmological correlation functions by unifying relations.
+So far, the 4-pt correlation functions are the most valuable ones in cosmic experiments, and it is complicated to calculate \cite{Arkani-Hamed:2018kmz,Sleight:2019hfp,Baumann:2019oyu,Baumann:2020ksv,Baumann:2020dch,Baumann:2022jpr}.
+In this paper, we present a new aspect to understand the relations among different tree-level cosmological correlation functions by unifying relations, and give some examples at 4-pt level.

 The paper is organized as follows.
 In section \ref{sec:unifyingflat}, we briefly review the remarkable unifying relations.
 In section \ref{sec:BGcurrent}, we review the concepts of BG currents and introduce the methods to calculate them.
 In section \ref{sec:unifyingads}, we give some examples of a type of unifying relations for BG currents in (A)dS and then discuss the general form.
 In section \ref{sec:applications}, we talk about some applications of our results in cosmology.